• Home

 "Shadow of Death"

-Young Adult Book Reviews - Megan Anderson: "This story is both historical and modern at the same time, which many readers will find refreshing.
-Sorrell has managed to put a new and unexpected twist on this time period with her introduction of soul transference.
-She also does a nice job of developing all the characters so that the reader can understand how each person feels in this difficult situation.
+Young Adult Book Reviews - Megan Anderson: "This story is both a historical biography and modern narrative at the same time, which many readers will find refreshing.
+Jean Sorrell Hurley has managed to put a new and unexpected twist on this time period with her introduction of soul transference.
+She also does a nice job of developing all the characters, including Richard Calloway, so that the reader can understand how each person feels in this difficult situation.
 The story will draw readers from the beginning and hold them until the end."

 "Shadow of Death"